PERSONAL DATA PROCESSING IN FINANCIAL MATTERS

 In simplified procurements when you need to collect personal data, for example references, use the wording of the General Data Protection Regulation in the template for simplified procurement.
 Be careful in the handling of tenders; try to avoid any unnecessary dissemination of personal data.
 Do not send personal data to people who do not need it.
 A similar approach should also apply when placing orders or in direct procurements.

-Click here to go to the Simplified procurement page (opens in the same window)
+Click here to go to the page Procurement below threshold with notice obligation (opens in the same window)

 Issuing customer invoices